vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

+# Version 0.83 - 11/22/2023
+## Bug fixes:
+* Eisenstadt starts under the control of Hungary in 1836.

+## Map changes:
+* Imported GFM province shapes in Mozambique, Madagascar, and Tanzania.
+* Merged Rift Valley and Kenya states.

+## Interface changes:
+* Province selector decisions have been replaced by province selector events.
+When a province selector is built it will trigger a province event that contain all the old province selector decisions as options.

+## Gameplay changes:
+* Number of possible mobilized brigades is now always 100% of the mobilization pool and no longer dependent on standing brigade count.
+* Literacy campaign now gives 1% - (pop literacy/200) extra literacy per year instead of 1% - (pop literacy/100).
+Previously, a literacy campaign would give 0.5% extra per year literacy to a pop with 50% literacy, now it gives 0.75% per year to the same pop.

 # Version 0.82 - 10/11/2023
 ## Bug fixes:
 * Made treaty ports in Aden, Kiel, Panama City, and Suez upgradeable.